Frequently Asked Questions

 No!
 Just like the PMRP, the MFRP will always be open!
-However, parking is limited at the moment so we ask that you be flexible with your climbing plans.
-If you see there are no remaining parking spots that would not block the road and/or oil equipment, please consider moving on to another area.
+We’ve got a beautiful new parking lot as of the summer of 2014 that can handle dozens of responsibly parked cars.
+As with any RRGCC land, if you see there are no remaining parking spots that would not block the road and/or oil equipment, please consider moving on to another area for the day.
 Just as on the PMRP, climbers and developers must have a signed liability waiver to recreate on the MFRP.

 Q // What about the mountain biking trails?

 The PMRP is dedicated to human-powered recreation.
 This is not limited to climbing.
 So, a few years ago the RRGCC started work on mountain biking trails.
 These trails are open, though at the moment there is only a one-mile loop that is completed.
 All other trails would be out-and-back rides.
 To find the trails, follow the directions to Throwback Crag.
 You are free to park at the now complete Flat Hollow parking area.

 Q // Why doesn’t the RRGCC log the PMRP and/or MFRP to make money?

 The idea of selectively logging specific parts of the PMRP was discussed several years ago.
 Logging the PMRP was not pursued for several reasons.
 Most of the PMRP had been logged at some point prior to the purchase by the RRGCC.
 Thus, the amount of mature wood is limited.
 If we were to log the PMRP, selectively or not, the amount of money that would generate is surprisingly low relative to the impact it would have on the land.
 There are some talented logging companies in the area that do a great job of minimizing their presence, etc. But at the end of the day, their impact on the land far surpasses what most of us would consider acceptable for our beloved PMRP.